 Contact: (716) 628-9513, SunflowersOfSanborn@gmail.com

-Wagner farms have been farming produce since 1998 and frequently updates their offerings based on consumer needs.
-So enjoy their sunflower fields, along with you pick berries, tomatoes, sweet and hot peppers, onions, eggplant, sweet corn, and more.
+Wagner farms have been farming produce since 1998 and frequently update their offerings based on consumer needs.
+So enjoy their sunflower fields, along with you-pick berries, tomatoes, sweet and hot peppers, onions, eggplant, sweet corn, and more.
 In addition, their event center offers a farmer’s museum, corn maze, tractor rides, free-range walking trails to discover how they farm, and even Haunted Summer Night events.

 Times: 10 am – dusk

 Location: 5895 Old Oneida Rd, Rome, NY 13440

 Cost: $8 to enter, U pick sunflowers not allowed, but they sell stems

 Another great New York sunflower field to enjoy with the whole family is Kelder’s farm in southern New York.
 This farm is open April – November for a variety of seasonal activities and U pick fruit.
 August 1 kicks off their Sunflower Extravanganza with thousands of blooms over 6 acres.
 They also have many different yard games and farmyard attractions, including mini-golf, tube slides, farm animals, jumping pillow, fruit picking, corn maze, and more.
 It is enough fun to fill a day!